Award Recipients

 • Zainab Kabba, “The Education of Young American Muslims.”
 Department of Education, Oxford University, UK.

-2013 Jacquet Award Winners
+2013 Jacquet Award Recipients

 • Hyun Jeong Ha, a graduate student in the Department of Sociology, University of Texas, Austin, for her dissertation research “Crosses in the Islamic State: Nationhood and Citizenship Movements among Coptic Christians in Egypt.”